kittykatattack/thepoetrybook/book.markdown

 If you know CSS, you'll immediately understand how easy it will be to customize the design, layout and behaviour of your poetry book using all these id and class hooks.

 You can also add your own HTML code directly into the index.html page - it won't conflict with the HTML code generated by the markdown document.
-This lets you use The Poetry Book as the basis for making highly customized websites and intereactive apps.
+This lets you use The Poetry Book as the basis for making highly customized websites and interactive apps.

 The poetryBook.js file is complex, so even if you understand JavaScript, you may want to avoid customizing it directly.
 Instead, if you want to add some JavaScript, just create your own new .js file and load it into the index.html file, along with the poetryBook.js file.
 That's the simplest, safest option.

 However, if you're feeling courageous, you can certainly tinker with poetryBook.js.
 One thing you may want to do is change the name of the markdown file that that's being loaded.
-To do that, scan down to the very bottom of the program, and look for a function called *loadFile*.
-Change the name of the file to whatever markdown file you want to use, like this:
+To do that, scan down to the very bottom of the program, and look for an array called *markdownDocuments*.
+You should see this:

-`loadFile("anyMarkdownFile.markdown");`
+`markdownDocuments = ["book.markdown"];`

+Change the name of the array element to any markdown document you want to use, like this:

+`markdownDocuments = ["anyMarkdownDocument.markdown"];`

-After *loadFile* runs, it calls the *convertMarkdownToHTML* function.
-That's what loads the markdown and converts it to HTML (with the help of the *marked.js* file).
-After that, the *makeHTMLpage* function runs.
+After the file is loaded, the *makeHTMLpage* function runs.
 That's the main part of the program that builds the HTML and interactive behaviour based on the markdown file.

+You can also use more than one markdown file to build your poetry book.
+In fact, you can use as many as you like - there's no limit.Just add the names of the documents you want to use as elements in the markdownDocuments array.
+For example, here's how to make a book using 3 separate documents:

+`markdownDocuments = ["firstDoc.markdown", "secondDoc.markdown", "thirdDoc.markdown"];`

+The Poetry Book will merge all the documents into a single book.
+But if you want to use multiple documents like this, you'll need to plan them a bit to make sure they organize themselves the way you expect.
+Also, there can only be one main title for the entire book.
+That title will be taken from the main heading in the first document you load.
+If the other documents also contain main headings, they won't be displayed.

 You will need very advanced JavaScript knowledge to understand it, but most of poetryBook.js is commented, so have fun!